TheModdedChicken/ManiaKV/README.md

 	- [x] Table
 	- [x] Background
 - [x] Shortcuts: Keyboard shortcuts to load key setups for faster scene/config swapping
+- [ ] Map Detection: Toggle to only show ManiaKV when playing a map (osu!
+Only)
 - [ ] Hot-Reload: Ability to reload your config file without leaving the application
 - [ ] In-App Config Modifying: Menu in settings for modifying your config files
 - [ ] Key Sounds: Option to assign audio clips to key presses